T3 Code - The Bridge Between CLI and GUI in AI Coding

 An honest analysis also means looking at what T3 Code doesn’t do (yet).

-Early stage = instability.
+Early stage means instability.
 The project describes itself as very early.
 No external contributions accepted, no full documentation.
 This is a tool for early adopters, not for production teams looking for stable tooling.

 Dependency on CLI agents.
-T3 Code without Codex won't work.
-That's an extra configuration step that could be a barrier for the less technical users a graphical interface was supposed to reach.
+T3 Code without at least one supported CLI agent (Codex, Claude Code, or OpenCode) won’t work.
+That’s an extra configuration step that could be a barrier for the less technical users a graphical interface was supposed to reach.

 Where Does T3 Code Fit in the Ecosystem?